Dassault Mystère IV: Israel

 The Mystère IV became Israel's first swept-wing fighter when an order for Mystère IIs was changed to 24 Mystère IVs in 1955, which were delivered from April to June 1956, equipping 101 Squadron.
 A further 36 were delivered in August 1956, with a final aircraft, equipped for reconnaissance duties, delivered in September 1956.

 On 29 October 1956, when Israel attacked Egypt in the opening move of what became known as the Suez Crisis, invading the Sinai Peninsula, the Mystères of 101 Squadron were deployed on both air-to-air and ground attack missions.
 On 30 October the Mystère IV got its first kill when eight aircraft fought 16 Egyptian Air Force MiG-15s.
 The Mystères shot down one MiG while a second MiG and one of the Mystères were damaged.
 On the next day, two Mystères engaged claimed four Egyptian De Havilland Vampires shot down, with another MiG-15 and a MiG-17 claimed later that day.
 Israeli Mystères flew a total of 147 sorties during the war, for the loss of a single aircraft, shot down by ground fire on 2 November.

 A second squadron, 109 Squadron was equipped with the Mystère IV in December 1956, while 101 Squadron passed its Mystères to 116 Squadron in November 1961.
 Israel planned to replace the Mystère IV with the Douglas A-4 Skyhawk, but 109 and 116 Squadron still operated the French fighter on the outbreak of the Six-Day War.
-The Mystère was used as a ground attack aircraft during the war, flying 610 sorties, claiming three Arab aircraft (two MiG-17s and a Jordanian Hawker Hunter) shot down for the loss of seven Mystères, five to ground fire and two by enemy fighters (one by an Egyptian MiG-21 and one by a Jordanian Hunter flown by PAF pilot Saiful azam).
+The Mystère was used as a ground attack aircraft during the war, flying 610 sorties, claiming three Arab aircraft (two MiG-17s and a Jordanian Hawker Hunter) shot down for the loss of seven Mystères, five to ground fire and two by enemy fighters (one by an Egyptian MiG-21 and one by a Jordanian Hunter flown by PAF pilot Saiful Azam).

 The Mystère was finally retired from Israeli service on 18 March 1971.

 India

-India procured 104 aircraft in 1957 and used them extensively in the Indo-Pakistani War of 1965.
+Following Operation Polo, the Indian Air Force felt the need to procure more aircraft to replace the then rapidly ageing propeller planes such as the Supermarine Spitfires that were the mainstay of the force.
+Following an evaluation of American and French designs, an Airforce committee led by Group captain P.C Lal procured 104 aircraft in 1957 and used them extensively in the Indo-Pakistani War of 1965.

 On 16 September 1965 a Mystère IVA shot down a Pakistani L-19.
-On 7 September an Indian Mystère was damaged in the air by a Pakistani Lockheed F-104 Starfighter in a raid over Sargoda.
+On 7 September an Indian Mystère was damaged in the air by a Pakistani Lockheed F-104 Starfighter in a raid over Sargodha.
 The much faster Starfighter inadvertently accelerated in front of the Mystère and was shot down.
 Both the Mystère and the Starfighter crashed.
 The Pakistani pilot was able to eject and parachute down safely but the Indian air force pilot Devayya died in the crash and was awarded the Maha Vir Chakra posthumously, 23 years after the battle.